kirviz/SenukaiBookList/README.md

 - I made a singleton called Navigator, which takes care of flow control as well as some simple dependency injection, I'd say that's the best solution for this size of the app.

 - I considered having 2 models BookOverview and Book and settled with the option of having one model with some fields optional.
 I think that will make it easier to store results of full book details, whether in memory or in database.

+- I skipped the formal ViewData layer, i.e. transformed model which is ready to be displayed by the view as is and just let the views display the models directly in a way.

+- There are TODO comments in the code